 529 College Savings Plans, Segal AmeriCorps Education Awards, and Moving Hands Scholarships can all be applied to our Wilderness Medicine courses.
 Find details here.
 To use scholarship funds, you'll have to enroll through NOLS Wilderness Medicine.

 Yes!
 4-6 weeks after you successfully complete your course, you’ll receive a certification card from NOLS by email.
 Don't worry - on the final day of your course, your instructors will provide you with a Verification Letter you can use until your card arrives.

 What are your payment & refund policies?

 WRT accepts payments online via credit or debit cards.
 For intact groups such as summer camp counselors or university students, we can also accept a single check.
 Payment in full is due upon enrollment.
 Enrollments are non-transferrable.

-Cancellations prior to 30 days before the start of a course will be refunded in full, minus a 3% credit card processing fee.
-We cannot offer a refund within 30 days of the start of a course.
+Cancellations 31 days or more before the start of a course will be refunded in full, minus a 3% application fee.
+We cannot offer any refund 30 days or fewer before the start of a course.